 Erected by Rails to Trails of the Withlacoochee.

 Location.
-28° 41.021′ N, 82° 16.369′ W. Marker is near Floral City, Florida, in Citrus County.
-Marker can be reached from South Istachatta Road (County Road 39) north of East Waller Lane, on the right when traveling north.
-Marker is located on the Withlacoochee State Trail, a "Rails to Trails" bicycle trail, about one-tenth mile south of the trail intersection with South Istachatta Road.
-The marker is accessible only by foot or bicycle.
+28° 41.796′ N, 82° 16.479′ W. Marker is near Floral City, Florida, in Citrus County.
+Marker can be reached from the intersection of South Istachatta Road (County Road 39) and East Thomas Road.
+Marker is located along the Withlacoochee State Trail (rail trail), north of East Thomas Road.
 Touch for map.
 Marker is in this post office area: Floral City FL 34436, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this The Great Train Wreck of 1956 (approx. 0.9 miles away); Pressing Onward (approx. 3.2 miles away); The Battle of Wahoo Swamp (approx. 3.6 miles away); What Lies Ahead (approx. 3.7 miles away); Historic Floral City (approx. 3.8 miles away); The Historic Duval House (approx. 3.9 miles away); a different marker also named The Historic Duval House (approx. 3.9 miles away); Floral City's Travelers and Their Trails (approx. 3.9 miles away).
 Touch for a list and map of all markers in Floral City.

 Also see . . .
 Whistle Signals: Deciphering the Code.
 Before radio communication came into wide use in the 1960s, a locomotive's whistle was an important tool in conveying information to other employees, both on and off the train, and many signals were on the books.
 The General Code Of Operating Rules, used by many railroads, contains the following list of whistle signals and their meanings: